 Looking for cute cafes in Paris to check out on your next trip?
 You’re going to love this list!
 Sitting at a cafe in Paris with a croissant and an Expresso is hands down the best way to enjoy this beautiful city.
 People always ask me what they shouldn’t miss in Paris and my answer is always the same: find a charming Parisian cafe, sit on the “Terrasse” and soak in everything that makes Paris so unique.
+It’s true that Paris has some of the most famous landmarks in Europe, but you can’t experience the soul of the city if you skip the charming cafes.
 Cafes are quintessential Paris: you will often see locals sit on the patios outside year round and catch up over a cup of coffee.
 The best part is cafes in Paris are not just for coffee, so if you get hungry for a quick bite, most of these cute cafes also offer yummy food options.

 There are literally hundreds of cute cafes in Paris so your options are endless, but I have put together a list of my absolute favorite Parisian cafes.
 Some of these pretty cafes are very well known and others are hidden gems only locals really know about!
 So grab a cafe creme and a delicious pastry, and enjoy the people watching experience.
 Don’t forget to snap a pretty picture of these oh so Instagrammable Parisian cafes!